ajgoward/Daddies_recipes_MS3/README.md

 ## Credits
 ### Code
-*	Code institute for the knowledge and use of there code practices -https://courses.codeinstitute.net/login
+*	Code institute for the knowledge and use of there code practices and tutor support -https://courses.codeinstitute.net/login

 *	Materialize- this helped with the styling and functionality of the site
 *    python tester – validation of my app.py - https://extendsclass.com/python-tester.html